-Vehicles of Expression: The Craft of Skateboarding
+Vehicles of Expression: The Craft of the Skateboard

 Los Angeles is the birthplace of skateboarding.
 From its very inception the skateboard has been the product of MacGyvering things together, drawing from hockey, roller skating, surfing and go carts.
-This exhibition will be one the very first to substantively present skateboards as material culture and as handcrafted objects of artistic expression.
-In terms of design, material, and construction, skateboards are some of the most common, widespread crafted objects in our world yet they have generally been overlooked by museums.
+This exhibition will be one of the very first to substantively present skateboards as material culture and as handcrafted objects of artistic expression.
+In terms of design, material, and construction, skateboards are some of the most common, widespread crafted objects in our world, yet they have generally been overlooked by museums.
 Skateboards can be artfully made and used for equally artful performative acts.
 Intended to show wear and tear as badges of pride, these carefully crafted objects exist in a state of potential ephemerality.
 This show will expand definitions of craft, art, and performance by looking at this beloved and familiar object.
 Arguably one of LA’s biggest cultural exports, the show will focus on the artistry and history of the handmade, handshaped skateboard.

 Abe Dubin, Craft in America